 2021 Conference: Globalizing Empirically-Informed Philosophy

-The 2021 Res Philosophica Conference, titled Globalizing Empirically-Informed Philosophy, was organized by Helen De Cruz and will be held online on November 18-19, 2021.
-Participants include Julianne N. Chung, Alexis Elder, Bryce Huebner, Nicholaos Jones, Edouard Machery, Ryan Nichols and Hagop Sarkissian.
+The 2021 Res Philosophica Conference, titled Globalizing Empirically-Informed Philosophy, was organized by Helen De Cruz and was held online on November 18-19.
+Participants included Julianne N. Chung, Alexis Elder, Bryce Huebner, Nicholaos Jones, Edouard Machery, Ryan Nichols and Hagop Sarkissian.
 The papers were published in the January 2023 issue of the journal.

 2019 Conference: Mass Incarceration and Racial Justice